 *NB that a sample listing presentation (if you use one) will likely include sample marketing materials, client testimonials and some current or previous listings – there is no need to “double up”.

 The RPL portfolio is an integral part of this program.
-It must be submitted in soft copy format, and must be presented for evaluation on the first day of the program: .
+It must be submitted in soft copy format, and must be presented for evaluation no later than the first day of the program.

 Assessment activities for each of the Workshops sessions will be completed AFTER the respective Workshop session, and candidates will submit their assessment activities as soft copy submissions.